pism/pism/doc/sphinx/manual/jakobshavn/index.rst

 This section describes how to build a PISM regional model of this outlet glacier :cite:`DellaGiustina2011` using scripts from ``examples/jako/``.
 The same strategy should work for other outlet glaciers.
-We also demonstrate the PISM regional mode ``pismr -regional``, and Python `drainage-basin-delineation tools <regional-tools_>`_ which can be downloaded from the PISM source code website.
+We also demonstrate the PISM regional mode ``pism -regional``, and Python `drainage-basin-delineation tools <regional-tools_>`_ which can be downloaded from the PISM source code website.
 Such regional models allow modest-size computers to run high resolution models [#]_ and large ensembles.
 Regional analysis is